goyalankit/basic_programs/Cpp/page_rank/README.txt

-Note: All the executables have been compiled using ICPC compiler.
+Note: All the executables have been created using ICPC compiler.

 I have included cpp files and their executables.

 To compile using g++:
 g++ -o pr_parallel_two_copy -openmp pr_parallel_two_copy.cpp

-The zip file contains following files:

 Type: Code for parallel two copy version